avatar

 About me

-I am a Ph.D. student in Computer Science at the Computational Intelligence Lab (CILAB), University of Bari Aldo Moro.
+I am a Ph.D. in Computer Science and Mathematics at the Computational Intelligence Lab (CILAB), University of Bari Aldo Moro.

 My research focuses on data-efficient and explainable deep learning for computer vision, with applications in large-scale and real-world visual understanding.